muschem/trombone/Transcriptions/Kopprasch/README.md

 * Study #24 (#30 in the horn editions): Articulation patterns vary throughout both Gumbert editions as compared to the 1st edition.
 In bar #5, the last triplet is comprised of descending 3rds in the 1st edition, whereas the same figure in the Gumbert edition descends by steps.
 This difference repeats in bar #26.
 The last triplet in the bar #27 ascends step-wise in the 1st edition, compared to a descending figure in the Gumbert editions.
 * Study #25 (#23 in the horn editions): Both Gumbert editions omit measure #12 from the 1st edition, and begin the following measure a whole-step lower than the 1st edition.
 * Study #27 (#21 in the horn editions): In the 1st edition, both sections are repeated, while in the Gumbert editions, only the first section is marked with a repeat.
+* Study #29 (#32 in the horn editions): The Gumbert editions expand this study significantly to 62 measures, compared to the 1st edition, which has only 34 measures.

 ### Notes